Photo of Joe T. Sylve

 XF_DO_NOT_COPY 0x0002 When copying this file, omit this extended field from the copy

-XF_CHILDREN_INHERIT 0x0008 When creating a new entry in this directory, copy this extended field to the new directory entry
+XF_CHILDREN_INHERIT 0x0008 When creating a new inode in this directory, copy this extended field to the new inode

 XF_USER_FIELD 0x0010 This extended field was added by a user-space program